Notary | Sydney CBD

 You can book an appointment for consultation or service here!

-We may be able to accommodate urgent appointment request to see a notary however additional charges may apply for that additional service.
+We may be able to provide an urgent appointment to see a notary however additional charges may apply for that additional service.

 However some services require the engagement of outside bodies (public and private) such as DFAT, consulates, educational institutions, registries, employers and the like.
 In such cases, urgency requests will be subject to the availability and cooperation of such external bodies.